hyperledger-archives/fabric/docs/glossary.md

 <tr>
 <td width="20%"><b>Non Validating Node (Peer)</b></td>
 <td>
   Purpose: Constructs transactions and forwards them to validating nodes.
 Peer nodes keep a copy of all transaction records so that solution providers can query them locally.
-(Dev Team name: NVP - Non Validating Peer)
   <p><p>
   Key Roles:<p>
   1)	Manages and maintains user certificates issued by the membership service<p>